Alika Kinan: Number of clients per night

 In 2015 a news report said that Kinan had up to ten or twelve clients a night.
 In 2016 she estimated an average of eight clients per night.
 In 2017, she told one interviewer that she had seen fifteen to thirty men per night, and she told another that she had twenty to thirty men per night.

 As stated in the Money section above, brothel revenue data indicates that the women working in the brothels were averaging two to three clients per night.

 Isolation

 According to NPR, the women working in the brothel couldn't make friends outside the brothel.
 In Córdoba, Kinan actually did have friends outside the brothel.
 At both brothels in Ushuaia, she appears to have had freedom of movement outside the brothels.
 However, Ushuaia was a small city, everyone knew what she did for a living, and sex work has a lot of stigma.
 She probably was socially isolated, but mostly because of the stigma associated with her work.

+Personal life

+Kinan supported President Javier Milei in an Instagram post the day of his inauguration.